hphelion/documentation/cloudos/manage.troubleshooting.md

 ##### Solution

-Before booting the VM with the HP Cloud OS ISO media, ensure that the virtual disk format is IDE or SCSI.
+Before booting the VM with the HP Helion Cloud OS ISO media, ensure that the virtual disk format is IDE or SCSI.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>